microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/GBB.ConversationalKM.WebUI/README.md

-# AI Search UI Template
+# Cognitive Search UI Template
 This folder contains a basic web front end that can be used to quickly create a view of your search results.
 With just a few simple steps, you can configure this template UI to query your newly created search index.

-The AI Search Template contains a .NET Core MVC Web app used as a Template UI for querying a search index.
+The Cognitive Search Template contains a .NET Core MVC Web app used as a Template UI for querying a search index.
 This is the focus of this README.

 In just a few steps, you can configure this template UI to query your search index.
 This template will render a web page similar to the following: